Image Credits: Pixabay

-Examining the Main Elements of Responsive Design
+Examining the Main Elements of Responsive Web Design and Development

-- Fluid Grids: these use relative measurements like percentages rather than fixed units like pixels.
+- Fluid Grids: These use relative measurements like percentages rather than fixed units like pixels.
 These give the web page the ability to adjust screen size and width.
 As a result, the elements on the page will be arranged in a way that looks good.

-Perks of Responsive Design
+Perks of Responsive Web Design and Development

 - Ensuring consistent user experience at all times.